nicsig/config/.vim/UltiSnips/README.md

 It's an alias for `vim.current.window.buffer` and `vim.current.buffer`.
 Both seem to be the same object.

-## How to get the full path to the current buffer, without VimL (3 answers)?
+## How to get the full path to the current file, without VimL?

-        snip.buffer.name
         vim.current.buffer.name

+It's an alias for:

         vim.current.window.buffer.name

+From a context statement, you could also use:

+        snip.buffer.name

-## How to get the name of the current buffer, without VimL?
+## How to get the name of the current file, without VimL?

-        os.path.basename(snip.buffer.name)
         os.path.basename(vim.current.buffer.name)

-        os.path.basename(vim.current.window.buffer.name)
+## How to get the name of the directory of the current file, without VimL?

+        os.path.basename(os.path.dirname(vim.current.buffer.name))

 ## How to refer to the last visually-selected text (in context/pre_expand statement, interpolation, in-snippet)?